 On the day, your celebrant will arrive early to ensure that everything is in order.
 She/he will conduct the ceremony and ensure that it all runs smoothly.
 Following the ceremony you may be offered a copy of the ceremony as a keepsake.

 What's the process of booking a celebrant for a funeral?

 On the day of the funeral, the celebrant will lead the service and ensure that it runs smoothly.
-You may then be offered a copy of the service, this is something that I give to each family following the service.
+You may then be offered a keepsake copy of the service, this is something that I give to each family following the service.